 Palm oil awareness

-Here at Dartmoor Zoo we are striving to become "palm oil free" and to spreading the word about the devastating environmental effects that it's production is having around the world.
+Here at Dartmoor Zoo we are striving to become "palm oil free" and to spread the word about the devastating environmental effects that its production is having around the world.

 So what is palm oil, why is it bad, and what do Orangutans have to do with it?!

 Huge areas of the natural habitat of the Orangutan has been destroyed.
-The Sumatran Orangutan is now classified at critically endangered and unless a sustainable production method is found, time is running out for these amazing creatures.
+The Sumatran Orangutan is now classified as critically endangered and, unless a sustainable production method is found, time is running out for these amazing creatures.

 Dartmoor Zoo's Head of Research is on the Committee that has been set up to address these concerns.
 Campaigns include the fight for better labelling so that people can choose not to buy products that contain palm oil.